giuliomoro/lv2host/README.md

 ./cross-apt-get-install.sh liblilv-dev calf-plugins lilv-utils
 ```

 Build and run the Bela program.
-From the IDE it shoudl just work.
-At the command line, youshould specify the extra library:
+From the IDE it should just work.
+At the command line, you should specify the extra library:
 ```
 make -C ~/Bela PROJECT=lv2host LDFLAGS=-llilv-0 run
 ```